 These fellas are large and foldable.
 As you can see from the double plating under them, they are surprisingly big.
 The crust is crispy, the sauce is sweet, and it’s got the right amount of pooling grease to keep the pizza in the delicious zone.

 I don’t know that I could tell you I preferred one over the other, but if you’re going to eat only one, then you should probably go cheese.

 The ground beef slice had me in flashback mode.
 In the early ’80s, I would eat pizza from a joint in Westchester; I think it was called International Pizza.
 Their ground beef crumbles were very similar in look and taste to this.

-If you want to go the full pie route, Mauro’s has Medium, Large, and XL.
-They’re open pretty late too (till 4 AM on Sun-Tues & 5 AM on Wed-Sat) and deliver locally.
+Mauro’s has Medium, Large, and XL if you want to go the whole pie route.
+They’re open pretty late (till 4 AM on Sun-Tues & 5 AM on Wed-Sat) and deliver locally.

 What’s not to love?